dfoderick/tape-recorder/README.md

 It has a Jump instruction so it can loop.
 It does not have an erase instruction.

 A Wang B machine has a two-way tape.
 One side is for reading.
 The other side is for writing.
 The read side is for executing (interpreting) a program.
 As it reads instructions it writes them to the write side of the tape.
 The write side of the tape is append only, non-erasable.
+It is a recorder.
+It records computer instructions.

 Tape Recorder interprets and executes your Layer 2 application as the read side of the tape.
 Your application can loop.
 As it executes your app, Tape Recorder records the instructions onto the write side of the append-only tape.
 Thus, the loop is unrolled.
 Loop unrolling happens during runtime of the application, not at compile time.
 Consequently, your application can loop but the miner only sees an unrolled loop.
-Therefore, a miner need not loop to validate the execution of your loopy code.
+Therefore, a miner need not loop to execute and validate the execution of your loopy code.

-Tape recorder is a component (or adapter) that executes along side of your Layer 2 Bitcoin application.

 # Metanet and Tape Recorder
 In Layer 1, bitcoin transactions are chained together using digital signatures with scriptSig and scriptPubKey.